 Stray Cats and Dogs

 Washington Township encourages the responsible control of domestic animals on public and private properties.
-Domestic animals, allowed to roam, can be aggressive threats and contribute to the continuing rabies problem in this region.
-Because domestic cats and dogs are the primary carriers of rabies to humans, we consider stray cat and dog encounters with residents and park visitors to be a serious safety concern.
+Domestic animals that are allowed to roam can be aggressive threats, and contribute to the continuing rabies problem in this region.
+Because domestic cats and dogs are the primary carriers of rabies to humans, stray cat and dog encounters with residents and park visitors are considered to be a serious safety concern.

-We also ask people to be aware of the detrimental effects that feral and free-ranging domestic cats can have on native wildlife and natural ecosystems.
+Please be aware of the detrimental effects that feral and free-ranging domestic cats can have on native wildlife and natural ecosystems.
 Domestic cats are a significant factor in the mortality of desirable small mammals, birds, reptiles and amphibians.
-For these reasons, Washington Township requires that pets be properly confined and controlled or they may be removed from park properties.
+For these reasons, Washington Township requires that pets be properly confined and controlled.

 Stray or Loose Dogs

-Report dogs running loose and sick or injured stray dogs to the Franklin County Department of Animal Care and Control Dog at (614) 462-3400.
-They have one or more animal control officers on duty 24 hours a day, every day of the year.
-This agency is also responsible for enforcement of dog-related laws and operates the Franklin County dog shelter at 1717 Alum Creek Drive.
+Report dogs running loose, and sick or injured stray dogs to the Franklin County Department of Animal Care and Control at (614) 462-3400.
+They have one or more animal control officers on duty 24 hours a day, year round.
+This agency also is responsible for enforcement of dog-related laws and operates the Franklin County dog Shelter & Adoption Center, 4340 Tamarack Blvd.